gvwilson/thirdbit/src/fiction/madica/index.md

 ## Captured!

 Outer space is vast, empty, silent, and cold.
 A tiny flying saucer with a cat and a fairy crammed into it isn't any of those things, particularly not when the fairy is screaming at the top of her lungs because the saucer is upside down.

+"Both hands, please!"
+the cat said sharply.
-"Both hands!
-Both hands!
-Use your thumbs, you two-legged idiot!" the cat yowled, sinking its claws into Madica's arms.
+"And use your thumbs, *if* you don't mind!"
+It sank its claws into Madica's arms.
 She squeezed the handlebars.
-The saucer flipped over, then flipped again.
+The saucer flipped rightside up and then upside down again.

 "Not that tight, blast it!"
 Madica obeyed.
-The saucer righted itself, only to start spinning around and around as the cat's tail tickled her nose and made her sneeze.
+The saucer righted itself,
+only to start spinning around
+as the cat's tail tickled her nose and made her sneeze.

 Eventually—it was probably only a few seconds, but it felt long enough to be an "eventually"—the saucer was right side up and flying in a straight line.
 It was only then that Madica realized where they were.

-"We're in outer space…" she breathed.
+"We're in outer space…"
+she breathed.

-"Hardly," the cat drawled, "This is only the upper atmosphere."
+"Hardly," the cat drawled.
+"This is only the upper atmosphere."
 But its eyes were as wide as Madica's.
 "Look—d'you see the satellite up there?"
 A bright white dot in front of them grew in a heartbeat into an actual shape, then into a silver-blue drum with dark rectangular wings, and then—

+"Look out!"
-"We're going to hit it!"
-Madica pulled back on the controls, pulling the saucer to one side as they shot past the slowly-spinning satellite.
+Madica pulled back on the controls, throwing the saucer to one side as they shot past the slowly-spinning satellite.

 As she let out a shaky breath, she realized the cat had started licking one of its paws.
-"We could have crashed!" she said accusingly.
+"We could have hit it!"
+Madica said.

 "But we didn't," the cat replied calmly.
 "You're not an entirely awful flyer, considering your species.
 Now, tally ho!"

 Africa rolled by underneath them, brown and green.
-A storm swirled over the Indian Ocean, its white clouds replaced a moment later by the brighter, sharper white of ice and snow on the Himalayas.
+A storm swirled over the Indian Ocean, its white clouds replaced a few moments later by the sharp white of ice and snow on the Himalayas.

 Madica frowned.
 "Hang on a second.
 Africa is west of the Himalayas.
 Why aren't we flying straight north?"

-The cat flipped an ear.
+The cat flicked an ear.
 "Oh, ninjas *never* go straight—far too obvious.
+Also,
-Also, we're not headed *quite* for the North Pole, exactly."
+we're not headed *quite* for the North Pole, exactly."

+"Not—wait,
-"Not—wait, I thought we were going to Santa Claws' factory?"
+I thought we were going to Santa Claws' factory?"

+"We are.
-"Exactly.
-But the *real* factory isn't *actually* at the pole—that one is a dummy to confuse you primates.
+But the real factory isn't actually at the pole.
+That one is just a dummy to confuse you primates.
 The *real* factory is on a secret island in the Arctic Ocean.
 Quite carefully guarded," it added with satisfaction.
-"Lasers, missiles, combat elfs… It shall be *quite* a challenge."
+"Lasers, missiles, combat elfs…
+It shall be *quite* a challenge."

-"Glad *one* of us is happy," Madica muttered under her breath.
+"Glad *one* of us is happy,"
+Madica muttered under her breath.

 The day turned to night below them as they put the Earth's shoulder between themselves and the sun.
-A handful of cities gleamed on the great plain of Asia below them like jewels scattered by a careless princess, then were gone.
+A handful of cities gleamed on the great plain of Asia like jewels scattered by a careless princess, then were gone.

 The cat stirred and stretched.
 "Ow," Madica complained.
 "My legs have gone to sleep."

+"Best to wake them,
+I should think,"
-"Best to wake them now," the cat said, putting its paws back on her arms.
-"This bit coming up is rather dangerous, don't you know.
-Our changes of survival are actually very low."
+the cat said,
+putting its paws back on her arms.
+"This next bit is rather dangerous.
+Our chances of survival are actually very low."

 Madica goggled at it.
 "Are you *purring*?"

 The cat flattened its ears.
 "No harm in enjoying one's work," it replied a bit defensively.

-Suddenly the atmosphere was a faint haze around them, then thin streamers whistling off the edge of the saucer, not whistling but roaring, and Madica felt the cat pressing down on her, heavier and heavier with each breath, but breathing was hard because her chest was heavy too, and the roaring was too loud for her to hear anything else, too loud for her to think about anything except the delicate tugs and digs of the cat's claws on her arms as she struggled to keep the saucer upright, plunging belly-first into the sky below her because somehow she knew that if the saucer flipped or tumbled it would be the end of them, the end of Laurellen and Ike and the little dinosaur whose name she had never learned, the end of the whole world because the asteroid was up there somewhere, hurtling toward the Earth just like they were but a billion times larger, and she couldn't do it, she couldn't keep the controls steady, they were going to crash, there was nothing she could do to stop it they were going to crash and she'd never see her mom and dad again and she hadn't even said goodbye.
+Suddenly the atmosphere was a faint haze around them, then thin streamers whistling off the edge of the saucer, not whistling but roaring, and Madica felt the cat pressing down on her, heavier and heavier with each breath, but breathing was hard because her chest was heavy too, and the roaring was too loud for her to hear anything else, too loud for her to think about anything except the delicate tugs and digs of the cat's claws on her arms.
+She struggled to keep the saucer upright as it plunged belly-first into the sky below her because somehow she knew that if the saucer flipped or tumbled it would be the end of them, the end of Laurellen and Ike and the little dinosaur whose name she realized she had never learned, and maybe the end of the whole world because there was an asteroid up there somewhere hurtling toward the Earth just like they were but a billion times larger.
+She couldn't do it—she couldn't keep the controls steady.
+They were going to crash.
+There was nothing she could do to stop it they were going to crash and she'd never see her mom and dad again and she hadn't even said goodbye.

 And then it was over.
-The roaring stopped.
-The weight lifted from her chest.
-The saucer stopped fighting her and flew straight and true.
+The weight lifted from her chest as the roaring stopped and the saucer stopped fighting her and instead flew straight and true.

 Madica whooped.
 "We made it!"

 "Mmph."
-The cat shifted in her lap. "*That* was the easy part.
+The cat shifted in her lap.
+"*That* was the easy part.
 Matters should get *rather* more interesting now."
-Without no more warning than that, it sank its claws into her right arm.
+With no more warning than that it sank its claws into her right arm.

 Madica's flinch flipped the saucer upside down just as a beam of red light lanced through the sky where they had been.
 "What was that?" she squawked.

-"Laser," the cat muttered.
+"A laser, of course" the cat muttered.
 "Now please don't interrupt.
+I need to concentrate."
-I need… to concentrate…" Its tail bristled.
+Its tail bristled.
 "There!"
+It clawed her again.
-It flexed its claws again.
-The saucer swerved left then right around two more ruby beams, then flipped on its edge, as if it was rolling through the air instead of flying, and shot between a pair of parallel beams.
+The saucer swerved left-right-left around two more ruby beams, then flipped on its edge as if it was rolling through the air instead of flying to shoot between a pair of parallel beams.

+The cat relaxed,
+retracted its claws,
-The cat relaxed and pulled in its claws.
-Using just the weight of its paws, it pushed Madica's hands down gently.
+and pushed Madica's hands down gently using just the weight of its paws.
 The saucer dipped toward the ground.

 "Is—it is over?"
+Madica asked.
-Madica asked hesitantly.
-Her heart was pounding, and she was trying really hard not to be sick—not in the tiny cockpit of the saucer, and especially not all over the cat.
+Her heart was pounding,
+and she was trying really hard not to throw up—not in the tiny cockpit of the saucer, and especially not all over the cat.

-"Mmph," the cat grunted again. "*That* was actually the easy part.
+"Mmph," the cat grunted again.
+"*That* was actually another easy part.
 Matters should get *quite a bit* more interesting now.
 Here's my plan…"

-The saucer landed a few minutes later on a patch of snow no different from any other next to a stony hill capped with a single stunted pine tree. *Click!* The dome on top of the saucer opened. *Tikka*, *tikka*, *tikka*… It ratcheted back jerkily to reveal a small fairy in a puffy winter jacket that had a thick fur collar around its neck.
+The saucer landed a few minutes later on a patch of snow no different from any other near a stony hill capped with a single stunted pine tree.
+*Click!*
+The dome on top of the saucer opened.
+*Tikka*, *tikka*, *tikka*
+It ratcheted back jerkily
+to reveal a small fairy in a puffy winter jacket with a thick fur collar.
 She stood up a little unsteadily, clambered out of the saucer, and hopped onto the snow.

-For a moment Madica just stood there, her eyes closed.
-"What's wrong?" the 'collar' around her neck hissed.
+For a moment Madica just stood there with her eyes closed.
+"What's wrong?"
+the 'collar' around her neck hissed.

 "Nothing."
 She had never really appreciated solid ground before, she realized, not nearly as much as she should.
 Or just plain being alive.
-It was really quite remarkable, being alive… She took a deep breath and started walking up the hill.
+It was really quite remarkable, being alive…
+She took a deep breath and started walking up the hill.

-She only got three steps before a stern voice commanded, "Halt!"
+Madica only got three steps before a stern voice commanded, "Halt!"
 She froze.
-"Whart's the parswud?" the voice demanded.
+"Whart's the parswud?"
+the voice demanded.

-"Excuse me?" she said.
+"Excuse me?"
+Madica said.

 "Whart's the parswud?
 Ye cairn't gae arp yen hill withart th' parswud!"

+"I'm sorry,
-"I'm sorry, I don't understand what you're saying."
+I don't understand what you're saying."

 A second voice chimed in.
 "He's asking you for the password, dear."

 "'S whart I sith," the first voice muttered.
+"Clar's th' day,
+I sith,
-"Clar's th' day, I sith, whart's the parswud."
+whart's the parswud."

-"Yes, dear, clear as day, except maybe she's a bit hard of hearing.
+"Yes, dear, clear as day,
+except maybe she's a bit hard of hearing.
 Is that right, dear?
 Are you a bit hard of hearing?"

+Madica wasn't,
-Madica wasn't, but she could certainly hear the warning in the second speaker's voice.
+but she could certainly hear the warning in the second speaker's voice.
 "Um, yes," she agreed.
 "Quite a bit, actually.
 Sorry about that."

 "Ar, nar thart's fer shame," the first voice said.
 "Bart ye still need th' parswud if ye want arp yen hill.
 Or we blarst ye fer smithereens."

 "Oh, no blasting today, dear," the second voice said firmly.
-"It's Tuesday today, and we take prisoners on Tuesdays, remember?"
+"It's Tuesday today,
+and we take prisoners on Tuesdays, remember?"

 "'Salways a flarpin' take prisoners day, seems like," the first speaker grumbled.
 "Aright.
 Harnds oop.
 Wa're takin' ye prisoner."
-And with that, two figures half Madica's height popped up out of the snow just a stone's throw away.
+And with that,
+two figures half Madica's height popped up out of the snow just a stone's throw away.

+Madica gasped
+at the electric red eyes gleaming in cheery painted faces.
-Madica gasped.
-Her captors' ragged red coats and tasselled hats couldn't hide their rust-stained steel bodies, and electric red eyes gleamed in their cheery painted faces.
+Her captors' ragged red coats and tasselled hats couldn't hide their rust-stained steel bodies.
 She had been captured by elfs!

 </section>